Critical Role campaign three: Production and format

-The format is largely unchanged from the later episodes of the first campaign, with videos of the cast and any battlemaps presented in 3-5-hour episodes.
-Technical changes however were introduced during the run of the second campaign which have carried over to the third campaign such as subtitles, character information and pre-recording.
-Since Campaign Two Episode 54, episodes are transcribed by a professional transcription service.
+The format is largely unchanged from the second campaign, with videos of the cast and any battlemaps presented in 3-5-hour episodes.
+Technical changes introduced during the second campaign such as subtitles, character information and pre-recording were maintained.
 Prior to the COVID-19 pandemic, the show had broadcast live, but has been pre-recorded since Campaign Two Episode 100.
 A new set, designed by professional amusement park designers Shaun Ellis and Polly Hodges, was built for the third campaign.
 The cast are no longer divided into socially distanced individual tables, but returned instead to a common table as had been the case prior to the pandemic.
-The campaign features "enhanced set designs, music, lighting and effects, along with improved sound (each actor will have an individual mic)."
+The campaign featured "enhanced set designs, music, lighting and effects, along with improved sound (each actor will have an individual mic)."

-The show airs each Thursday at 19:00 PT on Critical Role's Twitch and YouTube channels.
-In a change from the previous campaign, campaign three of Critical Role will not air new episodes on the last Thursday of every month; instead, other content by the studio will air in its time slot.
+The show aired each Thursday at 19:00 PT on Critical Role's Twitch and YouTube channels.
+In a change from the previous campaign, campaign three of Critical Role did not air new episodes on the last Thursday of every month; instead, other content by the studio aired in its time slot.
 The third campaign's premiere was simulcast live in Cinemark Theatres along with the regular Twitch and YouTube livestream.
 Similarly, the 17th episode of the third campaign was simulcast in Cinemark Theatres, Landmark Theatres, and Cinépolis alongside the regular livestream as part of their 7th anniversary celebration.
-The show went on hiatus from the end of May 2022 until June 30, 2022.
+The campaign went on hiatus from the end of May 2022 until June 30, 2022 (during which Exandria Unlimited: Calamity aired).
+In May 2024, Critical Role announced that Episode 98 will be filmed live at the Greek Theatre in Los Angeles on June 15 before airing on June 20, 2024.
+Brennan Lee Mulligan hosted a Q&A before the live show.

+The show was placed on an unplanned hiatus in January 2025 as a result of the California wildfires in the Los Angeles metropolitan area where the studio, cast and crew are located.
+The filming of the finale was interrupted, with the cast returning to finish the following day.
+On January 30, 2025, Critical Role aired a live non-canon one-shot featuring the Bells Hells as a charity fundraiser to benefit the California Community Foundation (Wildfire Recovery Fund), the Latino Community Foundation and the LA Fire Department Foundation.
+Donors had the ability to choose various aspects of the game ahead of time and during the game.
+The finale aired on February 6, 2025; at over eight and a half hours, it is also the longest episode of the series.